 If you’re the person paying alimony, you’re required to continue paying despite getting involved in a new relationship or marriage.
 However, your obligations to make alimony payments cease if your former spouse remarries.

 It’s not a legal requirement to seek a modification in your agreement from the court.
 Your former partner must notify you of the marriage promptly.
 Additionally, if you paid alimony because you were unaware of the change in circumstances, you could potentially get your money back.

 In situations where one or both divorced spouses enter into a new relationship, alimony payments could end.
 Even if your former partner doesn’t get remarried, but receives some support from their new significant other, you could potentially request to end your alimony payments.

 In Texas, a supportive relationship is one with qualities of an actual marriage, such as combined assets and sharing a household.
 To prove your ex is in a supportive relationship, you would have to take your case to court.
 If the judge rules in your favor, you won’t have to pay alimony anymore.

 Consult with a Modifying Alimony Attorney in Houston

 At Holmes, Diggs & Sadler, our Houston modifying alimony attorneys understand just how quickly financial circumstances can change for anyone, especially after a divorce.
 As such, we may do everything we can to help you modify an alimony agreement to fairly reflect your current finances.

 It’s our goal to ensure your former partner doesn’t take advantage of your finances.
 We know how to review a divorced couple’s assets, income, and other determining factors that show the validity of the current alimony agreement.
 If changes are necessary, we’ll make that happen.

-To schedule a free consultation to discuss the particulars of your situation with one of our Houston attorneys, please call our offices at (713) 802-1777 today.
+To schedule a consultation to discuss the particulars of your situation with one of our Houston attorneys, please call our offices at (713) 802-1777 today.